Abelwol/Tableau-visualization/visualization-3.md

 ## Data Set Source:
 Tableau projects for practice tutorial by Gronify.
 Data set link is https://drive.google.com/file/d/1AmpTGttdPZa_bxSdXodFsTIaHsOSP62h/view
 ## Dataset info:
+The dataset is about a sample Walmart stores retail transactions in defferent US cities, states and regions during the period from 2012 to 2015.
+It contains 8399 records from different store locations and has 25 columns
 <pre>
 Rows: 8399
 Columns: 25